Soccer-World-England head to Brazil relying on youngsters and luck

 At the draw for the finals in December, when England were grouped with four-times champions Italy, twice winners Uruguay and stubborn Central American middleweights Costa Rica, Dyke was caught on camera grimacing and making a throat-slitting gesture.

-For once the hyperbole that normally surrounds England's chances ahead of major tournaments has been muted and it would surprise few if they left before the knockout stages start on June 28.
+For once the hyperbole that normally surrounds England's chances ahead of major tournaments has been muted and it would surprise few if they left with the other first-stage fallers before the knockout stages start on June 28.

 YOUNG TALENT